Paris Jackson Seized An Opportunity To Call Out White Nationalists

 "I honestly used to have no motivation whatsoever to be in the public eye; it scared me...After a long time of thinking, I started to really see the kind of impact I already have on people, how I was born with a platform, and I didn’t want to waste it.
 There are so many people who work their entire lives to create a platform and mine was just handed to me....Why not use it for something important?"

-Last night, by squeezing in a powerful speech against white nationalists amid the fun and silliness of the VMAs, Jackson made evident her commitment to using her voice for good.
+Tonight, by squeezing in a powerful speech against white nationalists amid the fun and silliness of the VMAs, Jackson made evident her commitment to using her voice for good.
+Even though she's only the first presenter of the night, she's already won the award for Best VMAs Presenter in our hearts.

 Advertisement